More Dashboards Did Not Make You More Confident

 You can see everything.
 You trust almost none of it.

-A few years ago, the complaint was that leadership did not have enough data.
+A few years ago, the complaint was that leadership didn’t have enough data.
 Now the complaint has flipped.
-There is data everywhere.
+There’s data everywhere.
 Dashboards for pipeline.
 Dashboards for engagement.
 Dashboards for product usage.
 Dashboards for partner activity.
 Revenue intelligence tools that can tell you what was said on every call and how confident the AI is about every deal.

 And somehow, the executive team is less confident about the forecast than they were five years ago.

-That is not a paradox.
-It is a design failure.
-Signal is not the same thing as data.
+That isn’t a paradox.
+It’s a design failure.
+Signal isn’t the same thing as data.
 Data is what you collect.
 Signal is what you trust enough to act on.
 Most organizations have dramatically increased data collection without doing the harder work of defining what the data means and making sure everyone interprets it the same way.

 The Interpretation Problem